 As mentioned earlier, doctors generally advise women to avoid consuming cannabis during pregnancy and in the period immediately leading up to it.
 It’s also generally advised that parents refrain from smoking cannabis in front of their children to protect them from any potential damage caused by second-hand smoke.

 Second-hand smoke has always been considered harmful, not just for children but adults as well.
 A child’s system simply isn’t accustomed to this level of toxicity and is likely to react harshly as a result of this exposure.
 Moreover, many people tend to mix cannabis with tobacco, creating an additional threat to children subjected to second-hand smoke.
-Of course, there are numerous ways of indulging in cannabis without actually puffing it (our personal favorites are Smoke Signals‘ gummy bear edibles, or the classic weed brownie).

 The bottom line: while it’s true cannabis likely offers many benefits in the treatment of a wide range of disorders, those who consume it regularly should be aware that it also contains harmful properties, and take this into consideration before indulging in its use.